catfoolyou/Block-Bypass/shimboot.md

 Your screen should look like this:

 insert image

-**WARNING: DURING THIS STAGE, THE CHROMEBOOK WILL MAKE A LOUD BEEP!
-I DO NOT RECOMMEND DOING THIS IN A QUIET CLASS.**

 Next, press CTRL + D. When it asks you to confirm, press enter.
 Immediately after that, the screen will go black.
 As soon as it does, start holding ESC + Refresh + Power again.